TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Diachromatic executes ``bowtie2`` separately for R1 and R2 with the ``--very-sensitive`` option.
 Individual reads mapping to multiple locations are typically discarded.
 Diachromatic provides two levels of stringency for the definition of multi-mapped reads:
-    1. **Very stringent definition:** There is no second best alignment for the given read.
+    1. **Very stringent mapping:** There is no second best alignment for the given read.
 In this case the line in the SAM record produced by ``bowtie2`` contains no ``XS`` tag.
 Use Diachromatic's ``--bowtie-stringent-unique`` or ``-bsu`` option in order to use this level of stringency.
-    2. **Less stringent definition:** There can be a second best alignment, but the score of the alignment (MAPQ) needs to e greater or equal than 30 and the difference of the mapping scores between the best and second best alignment must be greater or equal than 10.
-This definition was borrowed from HiCUP (version v0.6.0 and higher).
+    2. **Less stringent mapping:** There can be a second best alignment, but the score of the alignment (MAPQ) needs to e greater or equal than 30 and the difference of the mapping scores between the best and second best alignment must be greater or equal than 10 (c.f. `HiCUP <https://www.bioinformatics.babraham.ac.uk/projects/hicup/>`_).
 Diachromatic uses this option by default.

 Pairing of properly mapped read pairs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The independently mapped reads are written to two temporary SAM files, whereby the order of read records in the
 truncated FASTQ files is retained by using bowtie2's option ``--reorder``.
-I a next step, Diachromatic iterates
+In the next step, Diachromatic iterates
 simultaneously over the two SAM files.
 Pairs for which at least one read could not be mapped uniquely are discarded,
-whereas all other pairs are futher subdivided into different categories comprising valid interaction and artefactual
+and all other pairs are futher subdivided into valid and artefactual read pairs.
-read pairs arising from shortcomings of the Hi-C protocol.

 Categorization of mapped read pairs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hi-C fragments arise from cross-linked chromatin passing through three successive experimental processing steps:
+Hi-C fragments arise from cross-linked chromatin that is processed in three successive experimental steps:
 *restriction digest*, *re-ligation* and *shearing* (see illustration below).
-Different fragments differ with regard to their formation history.
+It is important to understand these steps in order to understand how Diachromatic determines is a readpair is valid or artefactual.

 .. figure:: img/fragment_formation.png
     :align: center